DangLeUyen/DPEImputation/README.md

-# Direct Parameter Estimation-based Imputation for randomly missing data
+# Parameter-based Imputation via Cycle-ensemble Averaging for Randomly Missing Data
 This repository contains the **DPEImputation** package, designed for the imputation of missing data.
-The package is based on the methodology outlined in the paper **"Direct Parameter Estimation-based Imputation for Randomly Missing Data"** by Tuan L. Vo, Van Hua, Uyen Dang, and Thu Nguyen.
+The package is based on the methodology outlined in the paper **"Parameter-based Imputation via Cycle-ensemble Averaging for Randomly Missing Data"** by Tuan L. Vo, Uyen Dang, Van Hua, and Thu Nguyen.

 ### Installation of package
 To install the DPEImputation package, you can easily do so via GitHub.
 Run the following command in your environment: